 B.4.1.
-DESCRIPTION OF THE INTERNAL CONTROL SYSTEM
+DESCRIPTION OF THE INTERNAL CONTROL SYSTEM.

 The Internal Control System (ICS) standards are embedded in the Group Policy on ICS.
-The ICS is defined at Group level and applied consistently across the Group, in line with the proportionality principle, without prejudice of further and/or more stringent requirements from local applicable laws or regulations or policies.
+The ICS is defined at Group level and applied consistently across the Group, in line with the proportionality principle, without prejudice of further and/or more stringent requirements from local applicable laws, regulations or policies.

-SCOR operates an "Internal Control System Competence Center" (ICS-CC) which reports to the Group Risk Management Department.
-The core objective of this competence center is to pool ICS expertise in order to foster a consistent ICS approach and application of ICS standards across the Group.
+The core objective of the Internal Control System Competence Center (ICS-CC) is to pool ICS expertise in order to foster a consistent ICS approach and application of ICS standards across the Group.
 The ICS-CC consists of experts who are dedicated to coordinating the internal control formalization activities within the Group, its divisions and entities, and supporting the business process owners where necessary.
 The ICS standards are applied based on the proportionality principle.
 ICS processes have been documented accordingly, focusing on those considered to be the most critical.
 The ICS documentation is being progressively deployed across the Group and is reviewed regularly for continuous improvement.